Home > Tours > Asia Tours > India & Sri Lanka Tours > Walking the Annapurna Foothills

 Overview

 Read 3 reviews and enjoy exclusive savings on Explore's 13 Day Walking the Annapurna Foothills.
-This walking holiday is a superb introduction to the pleasures of Himalayan teahouse trekking.
-Enjoy a gentle four-day trek in the quieter foothills of the Himalaya among traditional villages and beautifully terraced fields with spectacular views of the Annapurna range.
+Our two-week walking holiday is the perfect introduction to Himalayan teahouse trekking.
+Enjoy a gentle four-day trek in the quieter foothills of the Himalayas, walking amongst traditional villages and terraced fields, with awe-inspiring vistas of the Annapurna range.
+Afterwards, head to Chitwan National Park in search of the one-horned rhino, before finishing up in captivating Kathmandu.

 Read 3 reviews and enjoy exclusive savings on Explore's 13 Day Walking the Annapurna Foothills.
-This walking holiday is a superb introduction to the pleasures of Himalayan teahouse trekking.
-Enjoy a gentle four-day trek in the quieter foothills of the Himalaya among traditional villages and beautifully terraced fields with spectacular views of the Annapurna range.
+Our two-week walking holiday is the perfect introduction to Himalayan teahouse trekking.
+Enjoy a gentle four-day trek in the quieter foothills of the Himalayas, walking amongst traditional villages and terraced fields, with awe-inspiring vistas of the Annapurna range.
+Afterwards, head to Chitwan National Park in search of the one-horned rhino, before finishing up in captivating Kathmandu.

 Itinerary